rmordechay/jogson/README.md

 ```

 ### Types

-To check which type is `JsonMapper` object use
+To check what type is your `JsonMapper` currently holding, use

 ```go
 fmt.Println(mapper.IsObject)    // true
 fmt.Println(mapper.IsBool)      // false